 Closing

-A working CI setup is not measured by how complex it is.
-It is measured by whether it runs your real build in a clean environment and tells you when something breaks.
+A CI setup is not measured by complexity.
+It is measured by whether it runs my real build in a clean environment and tells me when something breaks.
+If I have a workflow file, a visible run, and a green check, CI is doing its job.